harleydutton/tabula-rasa/tabula-rasa.md

 For contests rather than just looking at whether or not a character succeeded look at the magnitude of success.
 Magnitude of success is how many successes were rolled on the contest check.
 The character with the most wins the contest.
 Examples of contests include arm wrestling and racing.
 Characters can tie contests.

+### DTMS Checks
+There is one special kind of die that the storyteller will make frequently.
+These are DTMS (Does this make sense?) checks.
+They don't use dice.
+This is just the storyteller deciding if something is possible within the world or not.

 ## Stealth and Perception (fill me out!)
 This should probably be combined with the lying section...